Work life of a Child Life Specialist

 Child Life Specialist also can work in adult units such as Adult Oncology areas, Critical Care Units, Intensive Care Unit and palliative care.
 On adult units, Child Life Specialists work with children and grandchildren of hospitalized adult patients.

-Other areas where Child Life may be present are outpatient clinics, child advocacy centers and in non-traditional settings such as, dentist offices, hospice programs, the judicial system and private practices.
+Other areas where Child Life may be present are outpatient clinics, radiology, child advocacy centers and in non-traditional settings such as, dentist offices, hospice programs, the judicial system and private practices.

 What type of special activities does a Child Life Specialist engage in with patients?